samrobertsbaca/bandcamp_release_prediction/README.md

 # Bandcamp Release Prediction

-*Instructions: Click on the raw button in the upper right hand corner of this box.
-Copy and paste the template into the README.md document on your github.
-Fill in the titles, information and links where prompted!
-Feel free to stray a bit to suit your project but try to stick to the format as closely as possible for consistency across DSWG projects.*

-# Project Name

 ## Project Intro/Objective

 The purpose of this project is to scrape Bandcamp data to predict music genres from song lyrics using Naive Bayesian and KNN classifier models.